-Low Approval Rates
+Lower Approval Rates

-Inferior Terms of Credit
+Suboptimal Terms of Credit

-High Integration Overhead for the anchor platform
+High integration overhead for the anchor platform

-Disrepute to anchor platform
+Potential for disrepute to anchor platform

 Embedded Finance connects anchor platforms with multiple lenders.
 Here are the key benefits of integrating with a network of lenders as opposed to partnering with one digital lender at a time